AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 **Set up a role for Playbooks:**

 [Set up a new role](/help/access-control/abac/ui/permissions.md) with the necessary permissions for essential playbook tasks.
-Create the role and add the new sandbox to it, as shown below.
+Create a role and add the new sandbox to it, as shown below.

 <!-- ![Create a role and add it to the Sandbox](/help/use-case-playbooks/assets/playbooks/get-started/.png) -->